To help familiarize you with the Incorta environment, here are a few key terms and concepts you may encounter while getting started with the product.

 Data Alerts: An email notification sent to a list of recipients when a set of conditions on a dashboard is triggered.

-Data Source: An external database or application that you connect to from Incorta Analytics so that the data can be extracted or queried in-place.
+Data Source: An external database or application that you connect to from the Incorta Direct Data Platform so that the data can be extracted or queried in-place.

 Dimension: In a star-schema, a table that contains a structure of attributes.